IsaacChen89/Badminton-Singles_Split-Step-Timing-Analysis/README.md

 # Badminton Singles — Split Step Timing Analysis

 The split step is an essential badminton skill.
-Correct timing can help player mover faster.
+Correct timing can help a player move faster.

 ---